-So most times, I'm on my own for dinner because I have to feed this growing cookie some decent meals if possible.
-Eric usually enjoys whatever I prepare when he comes home from his extra long days.
+So most times, I’m on my own for dinner because I have to feed this growing cookie some decent meals if possible.
+Lorenzo usually enjoys whatever I prepare when he comes home from his extra long days.
 (He loves coming home and dinner is ready.)
 I have been focusing on quick and easy meals that I can make a decent portion that will last us for two meals.
 However, blogging about the dish is another story and that takes me an another week to get my writing mojo up and going.

 Good ole’ spaghetti dinners are always a quick meal to make at a moments notice and most of the work lies in the bolognese sauce.
 It just needs a little time and love to build that wonderful flavor.
 I will admit that I had made this recipe twice already before I could blog about it.
 It’s that GOOD.
 I loved the addition of veggies (carrots, onions and celery) and ground turkey in the bolognese sauce.
 You can usually tell the difference between a hearty ground beef sauce versus ground turkey, but I couldn’t tell at all.